LeandroOliveiraDeQueiroz/dartware-avaliacao-tecnica-frontend/README.md

 Create a project with Apollo server in GraphQL

 Under the hood Apollo uses express but is possible use another packages too.
-Use apollo-server-express attach Apollo on Express server.
+Use apollo-server-express attach Apollo(like a middleware) on Express server.
 The difference is the second way expose the Express enabling make additional configutarions

 ![image](https://user-images.githubusercontent.com/36925470/192650154-44a31d00-63a7-468b-99d0-7b144e87dd78.png)

+Apollo sandbox make a API "documentation" based on the graphQL types